 The experiments showed that the fatty acid with the drug attached to the tail binds HSA in the same places as normal natural fatty acids and that it also preserves the structure of the HSA so it still looks natural to the tumor tissue.

-The researchers found five ideal HSA binding sites and tested the new, purified compound they called VTX (the ‘V’ for the Roman numeral five, ‘TX’ for taxane, the drug of choice here) which consisted of the drug/LCFA combination and HSA.
+The researchers found five ideal HSA binding sites and tested the new, purified compound they called VTX (the ‘V’ for the Roman numeral five, ‘TX’ for taxane, the drug class of choice here) which consisted of the drug/LCFA combination and HSA.
 They performed extensive in vivo studies at both UC San Diego and with the assistance of Irawati Kandela, Assistant Director, Research Assistant Professor, Chemistry of Life Processes Institute’s Developmental Therapeutics Core, at Northwestern testing VTX against two FDA-approved paclitaxel formulations over a range of conditions.

 What they found astonished them: the new drug eliminated tumors in three different types of cancer: fibrosarcoma, pancreatic cancer and colon cancer.